American Idiot (song): Music video

 The music video for "American Idiot" shows the band playing in a warehouse against a green American flag (a reference to the name of the band), which only has 48 stars.
 In the middle of the video, the band is seen playing at different speeds (fast, slow-motion, and normal speed).
 During the bridge, the stripes of the flag melt onto the floor.
 The band is then sprayed by a green liquid from amplifiers next to the flag.
 At the end, the band drop their instruments and leave.
 The song's video was directed by Samuel Bayer.
-The video won the Viewer's Choice Award and also nominated as Best Art Direction.
+At MTV's Video Music Awards, the video won the Viewer's Choice Award and was also nominated for Best Art Direction.